Wyandotte County voters have returned more than a third of requested mail-in ballots

 “I didn’t want to have election workers sitting around twiddling their thumbs waiting for people to show up because that becomes very, very expensive,” he said.
 “I only got so much money in my budget and I manage it accordingly.”

-Advanced voting can be done between 10 a.m. and 4 p.m. on Saturday and Oct.
+Advance voting can be done between 10 a.m. and 4 p.m. on Saturday and Oct.
 31 at all three locations; 8 a.m. to 5 p.m. on weekdays at the Election Office and 10 a.m. to 4 p.m. weekdays at the other two locations.
-Advanced voting is also available from 8 a.m. to noon Nov.
+Advance voting is also available from 8 a.m. to noon Nov.
 2 at the Election Office.

 Last week, the Kansas Democratic Party criticized Wyandotte County for the lack drop-off boxes for advance ballots.